mesonbuild/meson/docs/markdown/Commands.md

 Meson is invoked using the following syntax:
 `meson [COMMAND] [COMMAND_OPTIONS]`

-This section describes all available commands and some of their notable options.
+This section describes all available commands and some of their Optional arguments.
 The most common workflow is to run [`setup`](#setup), followed by [`compile`](#compile), and then [`install`](#install).

 For the full list of all available options for a specific command use the following syntax: